rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Expiring Vulnerability Exceptions

-Return a list of expiring vulnerability exceptions
+This action is used to return a list of expiring vulnerability exceptions

 ##### Input